 There is an initial fee charged for educational discussion, setting up files and materials for a new patient.
 This is a one-time charge and only goes into effect if the patient chooses to freeze his specimen after the semen analysis.

-An annual storage fee must be paid for the initial year or part thereof.
-Thereafter, the amount is due annually.
+Storage fees are paid monthly.
 The storage year runs from January 1 through December 31.
-It is the patient’s responsibility to keep the lab informed of their current address in order for the patient to receive billing.
-Failure to pay the annual storage fee will result in the specimens being discarded.
+All storage billing is done through a third-party vendor, Embryo Options.
+Failure to pay the storage fees will result in the specimens being discarded.
 This fee covers all specimens stored regardless of the number.

 Full payment is due at the time of service.
 Any relevant referrals indicating amount of co-payment or complete coverage must be presented at time of service.
 For initial billing concerns, call our financial counselor at 919-908-0003.